Prevention Up Front

-At the heart of any peaceful country is a vibrant civil society empowered to engage decision-makers, influence policy and effect change.
+At the heart of any peaceful country is a vibrant civil society empowered to engage decision-makers, influence policy, and affect change.

-The Prevention Up Front Alliance strengthens the capacity of civil society organisations to advocate for conflict prevention.
-We do this around the world by supporting our member organisations in their advocacy for locally-grounded and inclusive approaches.
-This is an alliance between the Global Partnership for the Prevention of Armed Conflict and the World Federalist Movement-Institute for Global Policy, in partnership with the Ministry of Foreign Affairs of The Netherlands.
+The Prevention Up Front (PUF) Alliance strengthens the capacity of civil society organisations (CSOs) to advocate for conflict prevention, by supporting our member organisations in their advocacy for locally-grounded and inclusive approaches.
+The alliance is comprised of GPPAC and the World Federalist Movement-Institute for Global Policy (WFM-IGP), in partnership with the Netherlands’ Ministry of Foreign Affairs (MFA).

-This Alliance brings together GPPAC's network and the two networks coordinated by WFM-IGP: the Coalition of the International Criminal Court (CICC) and the International Coalition for the Responsibility to Protect (ICRtoP).
+This Alliance brings together GPPAC's network and the two networks coordinated by WFM-IGP: Coalition of the International Criminal Court and International Coalition for the Responsibility to Protect.

-Priority regions for the Alliance will include Eastern Africa/ Great Lakes Region; Western Africa; Middle East and Northern Africa; Europe; Southeast Asia as well as institutional headquarters in New York, Geneva, The Hague, and Addis Ababa.
+Priority regions for the alliance include: Eastern Africa/Great Lakes Region; Western Africa; MENA; Europe; Southeast Asia; as well as institutional headquarters in New York, Geneva, The Hague, and Addis Ababa.